keenhenry/keenhenry.github.io/_posts/2024-09-16-network-notes.md

 like what wires and hardware are used and is the protocol to resolve collisions inside a collision domain.

+### MAC address

+MAC address is the addressing method for the **(data) link layer** (**layer 2**).
+MAC address is globally unique, each individual network interface gets a unique MAC address.
+A MAC address is a **48** bit number, which usually represented by 6 groups of two hexadecimal numbers.

+The reason for MAC address to exist is when devices are within a network segment where collisions are possible, you need unique addresses for each device so that you know who exactly the sent data is meant for.

+A MAC address contains 2 parts.
+The first part (first 3 octets) is OUI (Organizationally Unique Identifier), which is assigned by IEEE to each individual hardware manufacturer.
+That means you can identify the hardware manufacturer of a network interface purely by its MAC address.
+The second part (last 3 octets) is assigned by the manufacturer with the condition that they only assign each possible address once to keep the address globally unique.

 #### Unicast, Multicast, Broadcast

 These are transmission types under Ethernet protocol.